Supply Chain Roundtable

 To join this Supply Chain Roundtable or for more information, please contact Carmen Gonzalez Valles or call SFP at 1-808-726-2582.

-Q3 2023 Update:
+Q3 2024 Update:

 Sector Background

 The octopus sector comprises all octopus species (families Octopodidae, Eledonidae).
 Octopuses are mostly traded frozen; only small volumes are traded fresh/prepared or preserved.
 Octopus have high natural mortality and sensitivity to environmental conditions, so classic management measures may not be adequate for some species.
-At a global scale, the majority of octopus production is from artisanal fishing spread out across large areas and involving many vessels, fishers, and low-impact fishing gears.
+At a global scale, most octopus production is from artisanal fishing spread out across large areas and involving many vessels, fishers, and low-impact fishing gears.
 A relevant volume of octopus is also caught as bycatch in bottom-trawl fisheries.

 The artisanal and geographically distributed nature of octopus fisheries also necessitates a co-management approach, which will require investments in basic fisheries management in some countries.
+SFP has launched a new strategic initiative focused on small-scale fisheries, with specific focus on the use of co-management approaches to address fishery improvements within fisheries that have a high proportion of small-scale fishers.

 The following are the workplan activities and participant expectations for the Global Octopus SR: